-Our experience was that the most successful TSPs were processor agnostic but had a preferred payments partner who provided top-notch service and support to the TSP and their merchants.
+Our experience was that the most successful VARs and MSPs were processor agnostic but had a preferred payments partner who provided top-notch service and support to the reseller and its merchants.
 Limiting yourself to a single payments option might work for a small merchant with little bargaining power.
 Still, more prominent merchants have that power, and even the smaller merchants may have bank loan covenants that force them to deal with their bank for card acceptance.
-To give up a system sale to force a merchant down your payments path is pretty shortsighted.
+To give up a system sale to move a merchant down your payments path is pretty shortsighted.
 The fewer systems you have in the field, the less revenue you have.
-Plus, you have less opportunity to bolt on additional revenue sources such as gift or loyalty or even gain back that payments business down the road.
-And if you lock yourself to one payments provider, you aren’t likely to keep that business down the road.
+Plus, you have less opportunity to bolt on additional revenue sources such as gift cards or loyalty programs or even gain back that payments business down the road.
+And if you lock yourself to one payments provider, you aren’t likely to keep that business very long.

-Although fees can vary, what other reasons do they have for wanting choices?
+Although fees can vary, what other reasons do they want choices?

 Successful merchants change suppliers when they no longer receive the customer service they need.
 And just like any other supplier, some payments companies do not provide good support.
 Merchants need to be able to make those adjustments as necessary and will rely on their POS provider to enable those adjustments.
 Suppose the POS provider isn’t able/willing to accommodate the merchant’s move to another processor.
 In that case, they’ll quickly find themselves in a situation where they’re either scrambling for a solution to keep the merchant’s business or being replaced by an alternative solution/provider that can accommodate the merchant’s requirements.

-How much of an impact can features of different payment solutions have on merchants’ businesses and, ultimately, a TSP’s?
+How much impact can payment solution features have on merchants’ and resellers’ businesses?

-What’s the most practical way for TSPs to give their clients’ this choice?
+What’s the most practical way for VARs and MSPs to give their clients this choice?